 In fact, we know a number according to how it is related to 1.

-We know every number according to its ratio to 1, which is the source.
+We know every number of arithmetic according to its ratio to 1, which is the source.

-ratio of 2 to 3.
+This number is called "two-thirds" because of the ratio of 2 to 3.
 2 is two thirds of 3.
-That fraction, moreover, is the measure of the length that has the same ratio to 1:
+That fraction, moreover, has the same ratio to 1:

 The fraction called "two-thirds" is two thirds of 1.